 Status Setting Description/Values CPU Usage The combined CPU usage (across all cores).
 [100% minus the percentage of time the CPU remains idle.]
 Memory Usage The total RAM usage in percentage% (does not include swap space = 0).
 System Uptime The length of time (dd:hh:mm:ss) the appliance has been "up" and running.
-Kraken Version The firmware version of the Kraken, e.g., v2.6- XXXXX HEVC option Whether the HEVC Encoding license is enabled or disabled.
+Kraken Version The firmware version of the Kraken, e.g., v2.6- XXXXX

-Status Setting Description/Values KLV option Whether the KLV pass-through license is enabled or disabled.
+Status Setting Description/Values HEVC Encoding Whether the HEVC Encoding license is enabled or disabled.
+MPEG-2 Encoding Whether the MPEG-2 Encoding license is enabled or disabled.
+KLV option Whether the KLV pass-through license is enabled or disabled.
 HD H.264 streams allowed The number of HD/SD H.264 channels licensed.
 Active stream load The system load based on the stream license.
 When the system is licensed for 8 HD H.264 streams, it will show 50% when 4 HD H.264 streams are active or 100% when 2 HD HEVC streams are active.
 Load calculated based on The rules that describe the load calculation.
+Enable debug logging Set to On or Off to enable or disable transcoder debug logging.
+Enabling transcoder logs may affect system performance and should not be used in production.
+We recommend that transcoder logs be used for debugging purposes only, under the guidance of Haivision Technical Support.
+Transcoder logs are Off by default and can be turned On/Off individually for each stream with a button in the Stream Statistics page.
+If you disable debug logging, streams with logs previously enabled will be restarted.
 System Snapshot Displays a snapshot of system information in a new window.
 See Taking a System Snapshot.
 Reboot Reboots the encoder.
 See the following section, Rebooting Kraken.